Course Outline

 Objective: Define and solve portfolio optimization problems.

-• Defining an initial portfolio allocation.
+• Define an initial portfolio allocation.

 Fixed-Income Analysis and Option Pricing for Government